kukiC/ArduinoAudioFile/README.md

 # ArduinoAudioFile
-A simple Arduino library for reading .wav file
+A simple Arduino library for reading the .wav file in SD card

 # Authors
 This project is based on c++ Libirary AudioFile